 (7) Any regulations made under this section may adopt, either wholly or in part or with modifications and either specifically or by reference, any rules, regulations, codes, instructions or other subordinate legislation made, determined or issued under any other Act or under any Act of the Commonwealth or the United Kingdom, or any of the tables, standards, rules, codes or other specifications of any body specified in the regulations.

 [Section 292 inserted by No. 42 of 2004 s.
 130; amended by No. 77 of 2006 Sch.
 1 cl.
-189(9).]

-293. DRD Rules
+189(9); No. 31 of 2011 s.
+68.]

+293A.
+Conciliation rules

+(1) The Minister may make rules (the conciliation rules) prescribing all matters that are required or permitted by this Act to be prescribed by conciliation rules, or are necessary or convenient to be prescribed by conciliation rules for giving effect to the purposes of this Act.

+(2) Without limiting subsection (1), conciliation rules may make provision for or with respect to —

+(a) the organisation and management of the business of the Conciliation Service; and

+(b) records of the Conciliation Service; and

+(c) the practice and procedure governing the jurisdiction, functions and proceedings of conciliation officers; and

+(d) assessment of, and orders as to, costs as defined in section 261; and

+(e) the practice and procedure governing medical assessment panels.

+[Section 293A inserted by No. 31 of 2011 s.
+22.]

+293B.
+Arbitration rules

-(1) The Commissioner may, after consultation with the Director, make rules of the DRD prescribing all matters that are required or permitted by this Act to be prescribed by the DRD Rules, or are necessary or convenient to be prescribed by the DRD Rules for giving effect to the purposes of this Act.
+(1) The Minister may make rules (the arbitration rules) prescribing all matters that are required or permitted by this Act to be prescribed by arbitration rules, or are necessary or convenient to be prescribed by arbitration rules for giving effect to the purposes of this Act.

-(2) Without limiting subsection (1), DRD Rules may make provision for or with respect to —
+(2) Without limiting subsection (1), arbitration rules may make provision for or with respect to —

-(a) the organisation and management of the business of the DRD; and
+(a) the organisation and management of the business of the Arbitration Service; and

+(b) records of the Arbitration Service; and

-(b) the practice and procedure governing the jurisdiction, functions and proceedings of the Commissioner and arbitrators; and
+(c) the practice and procedure governing the jurisdiction, functions and proceedings of arbitrators; and

+(d) assessment of, and orders as to, costs as defined in section 261; and

-(c) limiting the number of medical reports in connection with a claim or any aspect of a claim and, in particular, limiting the number of medical reports that may be admitted in evidence in a proceeding before a dispute resolution authority; and
+(e) limiting the number of medical reports in connection with a claim or any aspect of a claim and, in particular, limiting the number of medical reports that may be admitted in evidence in a proceeding before an arbitrator; and

-(d) limiting the number of expert witnesses that may be called by any party and otherwise restricting the calling of expert witnesses by a party; and
+(f) limiting the number of expert witnesses that may be called by any party in a proceeding before an arbitrator and otherwise restricting the calling of expert witnesses by a party; and

-(e) the practice and procedure governing medical assessment panels, approved medical specialist panels and specialised retraining assessment panels; and
+(g) the practice and procedure governing medical assessment panels, approved medical specialist panels and specialised retraining assessment panels.

-(f) records of the DRD.
+[Section 293B inserted by No. 31 of 2011 s.
+22.]

+293. General provisions about rules

+(1) In this section —

+rule means a conciliation rule or an arbitration rule and rules has a corresponding meaning.

+[(2) deleted]

-(3) A DRD Rule may require any matter or thing to be verified by statutory declaration.
+(3) A rule may require any matter or thing to be verified by statutory declaration.

-(4) DRD Rules —
+(4) Rules —

 (a) are rules of court under the Interpretation Act 1984; and